scala/docs.scala-lang/_overviews/getting-started/index.md

 ## Using the Scala CLI

-Create a file named `hello.scala` with following code:
+Create a file named `hello.scala` with the following code:
 ```scala
 @main
 def hello(): Unit =
   println("Hello, World!")
 ```

-You can define a method with `def` keyword and mark it as a "main" method with the `@main` annotation, designating it as the entry point in program execution.
-The method's type is `Unit`, which means it does not return a value. `Unit` can be thought of as an analogue to `void` keyword found in other languages.
+You can define a method with the `def` keyword and mark it as a "main" method with the `@main` annotation, designating it as the entry point in program execution.
+The method's type is `Unit`, which means it does not return a value. `Unit` can be thought of as an analogue to the `void` keyword found in other languages.
 The `println` method will print the `"Hello, World!"` string to standard output.

 To run the program, execute `scala run hello.scala` command.
 The file will be compiled and executed, with console output